Tanner Krebs

 Tanner Krebs made his NBL debut with the Brisbane Bullets at 25 years of age.
 He scored four points in his first game.

-Brisbane continued to struggle to build a solid foundation and culture in their fourth year since re-entering the league.
-The Bullets released Cam Gliddon (to South East Melbourne), Lamar Patterson (New Zealand) and Will Magnay (NBA), who signed a deal to play with the New Orleans Pelicans.
+After re-entering the NBL, Brisbane struggled to establish a consistent foundation and culture in their fourth year back.
+The Bullets released key players, including Cam Gliddon (to South East Melbourne), Lamar Patterson (to New Zealand), and Will Magnay, who signed with the NBA’s New Orleans Pelicans.

 2021/22

-Brisbane re-signed Tyrell Harrison (two-year deal) and Jason Cadee (two-year deal) and filled the remaining gaps with international flavour, signing Chuanxing Liu (China), Jack Salt (New Zealand), Deng Deng (South Sudan), Next Star Tom Digbeu (France) and import Robert Franks (USA).
+Brisbane re-signed Tyrell Harrison and Jason Cadee on two-year deals and added international depth with Chuanxing Liu (China), Jack Salt (New Zealand), Deng Deng (South Sudan), Next Star Tom Digbeu (France), and Robert Franks (USA).

 2022/23